-Part of the mission of the Dominican Order was/is in mixing with people, who will see by our lives and work that there is something wonderful in the story of the Gospels.
+Part of the mission of the Dominican Order was/is in mixing with people, who will see by their lives and work that there is something wonderful in the story of the Gospels.

 Observing commuters rushing to and from work on a daily basis one is tempted to ask where do priests, sisters and brothers encounter people in their daily lives.